KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 AFAIK `erl_call` is being used in the upcoming version of relx (used by rebar3) for the node_tool function.

 # TLS enhancements and changes
-TLS-1.3 is now supported but not yet feature complete.
+TLS-1.3 is now supported (in OTP 22 we classed it as experimental) but not yet feature complete.
 Key features supported are:
 - session tickets
-- updating of session keys
+- refreshing of session keys
 - RSASSA-PSS signatures
 - Middlebox compatibility.

-The early data feature is not yet supported.
+The "early data" feature is not yet supported.
+Early data is an optimization introduced in TLS 1.3 which allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete if the client has spoken to the same server recently.

+In OTP 23 TLS 1.3 is per default announced as the preferred protocol version by both client and server.
+Users who are not explicitly configuring the TLS versions should be aware of this since it can have impact on interoperability.

 A new option `exclusive` is provided for `ssl:cipher_suites/2,3` and `ssl:versions` is extended to better reflect what versions of TLS that are available for the current  setup of Erlang/OTP.